last updated: 14 April 2025

 Alice chuckled, waiting for more.

-Alice wanted to applaud, but a thought was prodding her and got ahead of the praise.
+Alice wanted to clap her hands, but a thought was prodding her and got ahead of the praise.
 ‘What does it say under attack?’

-Kahu looked grim.
 ‘Attack equals cowardice.’
 Kahu returned, thumbed through her notebook and opened it close to the beginning.
 ‘An attack is the failure, both in personality and in action, to communicate, to seek and find common or new ground, to acknowledge that everything is a question of seeking understanding and of seeking solutions devoid of ideologies but tested and evaluated for their use.
 Next entry.
 An attack can be the result of a prolonged power imbalance, and often happens when the suppressed lashes out, fed up with the dominant power.
 In such cases an attack is the failure to balance powers and to avoid dominance.
 Next entry.
 An attack is the failure to try to understand what it is that makes us angry and to ascertain that our anger is justified.
-But even if anger is justified, there are usually better ways to deal with it than an attack.
+But even if anger is justified, there are usually better ways to deal with the source of our anger than an attack.
 Next entry.
 An attack is often the result of a single, rather harmless thought, getting into the minds of sloppy thinkers, and as those find each other, they talk themselves into having to deal with someone or something decisively.
 Though, true decisiveness would never result in an attack but in seeking to resolve whatever stirred discontent or disagreement.
 Next entry.
 An attack is the failure to recognise that no form of violence will ever deliver a viable solution.
 Next entry.
-An attack indicates that a person, persons or a group have not acquired the skill and courage to face a conversation and to seek mutual understanding and mutual ways forward.
-In humans on earth we have observed an impatience to think and a tendency to avoid thinking and productive confrontation.
-Instead they lash out (physically or verbally or both) or resort to silence and keep anger and hatred and the lack of understanding well nurtured.
-The latter is often employed as a means of painting oneself as the one who knows, and moreover the one who knows better.’
+An attack indicates the lack of digging deep to understand and resolve what triggered a disagreement or an enmity in the first place.
+Next entry.
+An attack indicates that a person, persons or a group have not acquired the skill and courage to face a conversation and seek mutual understanding, mutual ways forward.
+In humans on earth we have observed an impatience to practice thinking or to engage with those who think.
+Some of this can be traced back to schools which quench the inquisitive minds of their pupils and make learning seem like a dull chore.
+As a result there is a widespread tendency to avoid thinking and productive confrontations altogether.
+Instead earthlings lash out (physically, verbally or both) or resort to silence.
+They keep anger and hatred, and the lack of understanding well nurtured.
+The latter is often employed as a means of painting oneself as the one who knows, and moreover as the one who knows better.’
 Kahu stopped reading and looked at Alice.

-Alice grimaced.
-While listening her frustration had intensified about— a lot, including the attack on her, Dennie and Patrick.
-And that must have shown on her face, because Kahu said: ‘There is more.
+While listening her frustration had intensified about— a lot, including the attack.
+And that must have shown on her face because Kahu said: ‘There is more.
 But you should rest.’

 ‘Kahu, I keep hitting the wall.’